 Your app requires a properly configured Google Cloud Storage bucket.
-Fortunately, each app can easily gain access to such a bucket.
-This bucket, called the default bucket, needs no further configuration, permissions, sign-up, or activation.
-Moreover, the default bucket has a free quota, so you do not need to make your app billable.
+Fortunately, each app can easily gain access to such a bucket if you do the following:

-You don't actually need to know your bucket name: you can use
+When using a default bucket, you don't actually need to know your bucket name:

 For example, you would write to the default bucket using the normal Cloud Storage stream wrapper: